3D geological modelling

 Our 3D geological model of Victoria is a view of the full thickness of the earth's crust across the entire state.
 It is designed to provide explorers and resource managers with a world class 3D geological dataset of Victoria.

-Scientists use 3D geological modelling to better understand complex datasets and develop management frameworks for the state's energy and groundwater resources.
+Scientists use 3D geological modelling to better understand complex datasets and develop management frameworks for the state's mineral, energy and groundwater resources.
 Our 3D model is the result of a major period of geological data acquisition and interpretation in Victoria.

 The model can predict the location of undiscovered earth resources and analyse the potential of existing resources.
 For instance, the Stavely Arc discovery has revealed prospectivity for copper, gold and other metals.